wixplosives/stylable.io/docs/guides/handbook/intro.md

 - Namespacing all parts of CSS that can conflict so that multiple stylesheets can be loaded together safely.
 - A module system to CSS so that individual symbols can be used across stylesheets.
-- Templating capabilities for creating complex design patterns using variables, mixins, and formatters.
+- Template capabilities for creating complex design patterns using variables, mixins, and formatters.
+- The ability to perform external customization of any component or theme by using its _Style API_ through extensions, compositions and overrides.

 ### Type system